cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 (even if you plan to use a free basic account you may need to link a credit card to verify your identity).

-To learn more about the operation and benefits of AWS cloud, take a free course [AWS Cloud Practitioner Essentials](https://www.aws.training/Details/eLearning?id=60697) which will be available after registration.
+To learn more about the operation and benefits of AWS cloud, take a free [AWS Cloud Practitioner Essentials](https://www.aws.training/Details/eLearning?id=60697) course, which will be available after registration.

 ### Create a bucket